-I love that the largest home in America, the Biltmore Estate is located only a few hours drive from my house in Raleigh.
+I love that the largest home in America, Biltmore Estate, is located only a few hours drive from our house in Raleigh.

 There’s no better place for house dreaming than at the largest private home in America.

 My mother doesn’t like to research or look at an experience before traveling there as she wants to be surprised.

 Imagine her surprise when she arrived to see this: